Mozart's

 an outstanding technique.

-the outer movements.
+and lightness in the outer movements.

 This not only proves Gerard Poulet's musicianship but also the excellent